Reference: Advanced question syntax

-The following example matches results from the MAC Address column of the Network Adapters sensor where the fourth and fifth characters match the string e8.
+The following example matches results from the MAC Address column of the Network Adapter Details sensor where the fourth and fifth characters match the string e8.

 You can use the in operator to specify a collection of matching sensor results.
 The operator takes a comma-separated list of arguments that is parsed into a Boolean OR.

 The following example uses the in operator to match a sensor filter in the from clause with results containing Virtual or Physical.

 The following example uses the in operator to match a sensor column filter in the from clause.

 In the from clause of a question, you can configure multiple filters, including nested filters.